Our Team

 Program Manager

-Rachel joined the ACEing Autism team in 2018 and now works as the Program Manager after she quickly grew to love working with the programs team, including our incredible team of Program Directors and volunteers across the country.
+Rachel joined the ACEing Autism team in 2018 and now works as the Program Manager after she quickly grew to love working with the programs team.
 She was born and raised in the San Fernando Valley, with a brief stint in Bellingham, Washington after receiving her BA in English from Loyola Marymount University.
 Rachel returned home to Los Angeles with the desire to pursue a career that not only left her feeling fulfilled, but also one that made a difference.
 She feels very lucky that she gets to pursue her career at ACEing Autism, where she is constantly learning and interacting with incredible families, volunteers, and coworkers who care deeply about making the world a better place.
 In her free time, Rachel loves to write poetry and paint.

 Ashley Tolentino